 - What was their timeline versus actual timeline?

 When it comes to choosing the right designer for your project consider this:

 - You’re entering into a long term relationship with this person

 - You’re renting space in their minds.

 That being said, 1) Is this a person you will enjoy spending time with?
 2) Do you trust this person to work with you, to listen you and to come up with the best solutions for your needs?

-If you have any doubts on either one of these, keep searching.
+If they pass these two criteria, write them down as your potential teammates.
+If you have any doubts on either one of these, however, cross them off the list and keep on searching.